 According to the bibliometric analysis the RC had 330 publications from 2007-2011, with 111 in scientific journals.
 Of the 198 journal and publication series publications ranked, only three are in level 3 (top), and 34 are in level 2 (leading) outlets.
 That is, 1% of the RC's publications are in top scientific journals and approximately 10% are in leading journals.
 Nearly 60% of publications are in Finnish language publications.
 This publication record is indicative of the comparative advantage of the RC in the area of northern Scandinavian culture, but also highlights the significant difficulties the RC faces in gaining broader international recognition.
-The overall quality of the publication record is assessed based on its contribution to national scholarship.
+The overall quality of the publication record is weaker against the measuring stick of international scientific research and stronger if the research is assessed based on its contribution to national scholarship.